-1. a minimum 3/16" drainage space, or
+1. a minimum 3/16 inch (4.8 mm) drainage space, or

 2. a means of drainage with minimum 90% drainage efficiency as measured in accordance with ASTM E2273 or Annex A2 of ASTM E2925.

 3.5.3 Installation Requirements.
 FPIS materials shall be installed in accordance with the manufacturers' installation instructions.